janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 })
 ```

-That's it, now uploads will automagically be resumed in case of temporary
+That's it, now uploads will be automagically resumed in case of temporary
 failures, without the user even knowing something happened.

 ### AWS S3 Multipart

 The tus approach has the advantages of abstracting away the underlying storage,
 and the fact that there are lots of client and server implementations in
 various languages to choose from.
-But one downside is that you're receiving
+But one downside is that you're receiving the
-these uploads, so it's your responsibility to scale when the traffic increases.
+uploads, so you need to ensure any necessary scaling.

-If you would like your storage service to handle the uploads and don't mind
+If you're using AWS S3 and would like it to handle the uploads, you can do
-extra coupling to AWS S3, you can do multipart uploads directly to S3 using
-Uppy's [AwsS3Multipart] plugin.
-That plugin requires certain endpoints that are
+direct multipart uploads using Uppy's [AwsS3Multipart] plugin.
+It requires
-implemented by the [Uppy Companion] app, but you can use the
+certain endpoints to be implemented, which are provided by the [Uppy Companion]
-[uppy-s3_multipart] gem which implements these endpoints in Ruby, and allows
+app.
+However, you can use the [uppy-s3_multipart] gem which implements these
-you to mount them into any Rack app.
+endpoints in Ruby, and allows you to mount them into any Rack app:

-First we'll add `uppy-s3_multipart` to the Gemfile, load the Shrine plugin and
-mount the Rack app:

 ```rb
 # Gemfile